jameshughes89/cs102/src/site/lab3.rst

     * What happens if you try to get something from a negative index?

 6. Write tests for ``indexOf``
+    * Try to figure out which tests you should have on your own/with a friend

+7. Write tests for the ``Course`` class
-    * Try to figure out which tests you should have on your own
+    * Try to figure out which tests you should have on your own/with a friend

 Kattis Problems